Beaverton Tree Removal

 If your tree is not in one of these protected zones you can remove as many as you like unless your property is greater than 10,000 square feet.
 In that case, you can remove up to 4 of them per the calendar year.
 If your tree does turn out to be protected that does not mean it cannot be taken out.
 For each of these classes of trees, there is a permitting process but the requirements and fees vary (fee range $75-$1,000).

-Trees That Almost Never Require A Permit
+What Trees Almost Never Require A Permit?

 - Trees under 10” in diameter at 4.5’ from the ground are not considered trees unless they are a landscape tree or street tree.